Best Online Education Programs in Minnesota (2026)

 How does Education pay in Minnesota compare to other states?

-Minnesota salaries are approximately 5.5% higher than the national average for education roles.
+Minnesota offers competitive wages for education professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Minnesota a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for education in Minnesota?